 South Mesa is a super popular spot for Boulder photographers, but it’s not my favorite.
 The areas close to the trailhead are always crowded, and there are a lot of closures for regrowth so you can only shoot on the trail.
 But if you’re willing to add a 20 minute hike, the views from the Towhee trail are some of my favorite in Boulder!

 Lost Gulch is another crazy busy Boulder engagement session location where you’ll never be completely alone, unless you’re willing to get up early for sunrise like in the photo above here.
 It can absolutely be worth working around the crowds for the best sunset in Boulder!
 (As long as you’re not super shy about PDA around other people.)
 Located on the “back side” of Flagstaff, you get sweeping views of the Indian Peaks Wilderness, and the light here at both sunrise and sunset is the stuff photographers dream of.

 This is one of my favorite hidden gems in Boulder for shorter engagement sessions!
 (Shorter, because there’s not a ton of variety here.)
 You get great views of Boulder and the flatirons, and the light at sunset can be nicer than closer to the mountains.
-It’s also usually empty of other people, so Legion Park is a great choice if you’re feeling shy about kissing your partner in front of random hikers.
+It’s also usually empty of other people, so Legion Park is a great choice if you’re feeling shy about loving on your partner in front of random hikers.

 These Boulder engagement session locations are all still easily accessible, and don’t require a full hike, but there’s more walking involved for getting away from the parking and to the pretty stuff.
 And that’s a good thing!